 There Could Be Truth In This Answer

-The real answer was most likely b but this kid wasn’t having it.
-The death of that Giraffe must have hit home because to call something a heartless creature is highly hurtful.
+The real answer was most likely c but this kid wasn’t having it.
+The death of that giraffe must have hit home because to call something a heartless creature is highly hurtful.
 Or just maybe this kid has no interest in giraffes at all and is just an animal person.

 Where is the lie?
 This kid must have caught the love bug early or the parents raising him or her have a magical relationship.
 Would you have given credit for an answer like this?
 It’s love we are talking about.
 A very positive aspect of life.